deckhouse/changelog-action/README.md

 ```
 ### Validating changes

-To use this action as a check in a pipeline, `check` parameter must be set to `true`.
-In the check mode, action would parse the changelog section in PR that triggered it, and validate it.
+To use this action as a validator in a pipeline, `validateOnly` parameter must be set to `true`.
+In the validation mode, action would parse the changelog section in PR that triggered it, and validate it.

+Output 'is_valid_changelog_entry' can be used to get validation result in further steps.

 ### Describing Changes